Samarth9798/Rubics-Cube-Simmulation-/README.md

 ----------------------------------------------------------------------------
 # SUMMARY:

-This is a 3x3x3 Rubik's Cube Simulator.
-All the rotations are supported like in real 3x3x3 rubik's cube.
-You can also suffle and solve the cube at any state with just one hit of the key.
+This is a desktop application of 3x3x3 Rubik's Cube where you can play, suffle and solve the cube with the help of keyboard and mouse.

 -----------------------------------------------------------------------------
 # INFORMATION: